PilvIT/post-references/README.md

 ## Motivation

 Many blog posts use links to their references, but this doesn't work with well scientific literature or books.
-Another approach is to use `<cite>` HTML built-in tag.
+Another approach is to use `<cite>` HTML built-in tag, it is good if you refer to a licensed content.

-In our approach you can define citation style can it renders the bibliography.
+In our approach you can define citation style and the respective bibliography is printed and citation formatted.
-The default style doesn't follow any and is just plain "Authors.
-Year. _title_."
+The format is inspired from BibTex.
+The numbering is automatic, and items are sorted by author names.

-An example of a post written in MDX
+### Example in MDX

 ```
 ---
 title: Example Post
 ---

-Lorem lipsum... <Cite id="sicp" pages={[1, 30]} />
+Lorem lipsum... <Cite id="sicp" meta="p.
+20–25" />

 More text <Cite id="tex" /> here...